How to choose a drone for business

 Drones can help track inventory in cavernous warehouse spaces.

-Most drones feature a 4K-capable camera, so you'll want to dig a little deeper.
+Most drones feature a 4K-capable camera, but a select few add value for photographers and filmmakers.
 For instance, the DJI Inspire 2 features a CineCore 2.0 image processor with robust file transfer and storage tools.
-It can transfer high-res images at up to 1,000 mbps — crucial for filmmakers and news organizations.
-It's a no-brainer investment for anyone who needs sharp images that can be edited.
+It can transfer high-res images at up to 1,000 mbps — a smart investment for anyone who needs big, sharp images that can be edited.

 Advanced flight control options